 Prebiotic fiber in a skillet

 That being said, I don’t think I would eat them raw (maybe that’s when the problem occurs).
-I personally scrub them really well with a vegetable brush, in cold water, then cut all the black eyes and parts that are not smooth and pat dry them before cooking.
-This is really my favorite way of cooking and such an easy and nutritious breakfast / brunch.
-A great lectin free replacement for potatoes if you miss them.
+I scrub them really well with a vegetable brush, in cold water, then cut all the black eyes and parts that are not smooth and pat dry them before cooking.
+This is really my favorite way of cooking and such an easy and nutritious breakfast or brunch.
+Sunchokes taste very similar to potatoes, but are more flavorful.
+They are no fuss to cook, don’t break or go mush even if they are overcrowded in the pan and develop a great sweet, earthy flavor when cooked this way.
+All in all, sunchokes are great lectin-free replacement for potatoes, but deliver more nutritional power.

 Sunchokes Breakfast Skillet